63 Fun & Interesting Facts and Trivia About Kentucky

 Official Kentucky state symbols

 5. Guess what the official beverage of Kentucky is?
 Milk!
 It was named as such in 2005.
 You’d think it would be bourbon but some dairy farmer Senator passed a bill to make milk, even though Kentucky is in middle-of-the-pack among states when it comes to milk production.
 However, there have been campaigns to get the official drink of Kentucky switched to bourbon.
-Milk is also a state symbol for Arkansas and Delaware and Louisiana and Minnesota and Mississippi and Nebraska and New York and North Carolina and North Dakota and Oklahoma and Oregon and Pennsylvania and South Dakota and Tennessee and Vermont and Virginia and also Wisconsin!
+Milk is also a state symbol for Arkansas and Delaware and Louisiana and Maryland and Minnesota and Mississippi and Nebraska and New York and North Carolina and North Dakota and Oklahoma and Oregon and Pennsylvania and South Dakota and Tennessee and Vermont and Virginia and also Wisconsin!

 6. Clogging was more or less invented in the southern United States, so it makes sense that it’s the official dance of the state of Kentucky.